khan-abdullah0416/Reversi-AI/README.md

 The score and the which player's turn it is, is displayed at the bottom of the window.

 When a player wins the game the game is paused for 3 - 5 seconds and then starts again.

+## Making your own board

+It is possible to use the board as a package.
+I would recommend anyone who wants to make their own board to first inherit the `Board` class and then override the `display` function.

+...in progress...